Brokers of Death arms case: Overview

+Indictment

 In April 1986, 17 suspects were indicted in the case, accused of planning to use false end-user certificates to bypass the US arms embargo against Iran.
 Three suspects were named as retired Israeli general Avraham Bar-Am, William Northrop, and Samuel Evans.
 The deal was said to involve over 100 aircraft, as well as tanks and missiles.
 Tanks were promised by Bar-Am, who said they were Soviet tanks captured from the Syrian Army in 1973.
 Indictments were issued on 5 May 1986.
 According to Victor Ostrovsky's The Other Side of Deception, a contact at Mossad asked Ostrovsky to call Bar-Am on 8 April 1986 and tell him that the deal had been approved.
-Ostrovsky said he made the call, knowing that Bar-Am was walking into a trap - his contact had told him that Bar-Am's contact had been "turned" by the FBI.
+Ostrovsky said he made the call, knowing that Bar-Am was walking into a trap – his contact had told him that Bar-Am's contact had been "turned" by the FBI.

-Evans' lawyer later told the court that Evans had first been introduced to Hashemi by Roy Furmark, a close friend of Central Intelligence Agency Director William Casey, in January 1985.
+A central issue in the case was whether the defendants believed the proposed arms sales had the approval of senior U.S. officials.
+Evans' lawyer told the court that Evans had first been introduced to Cyrus Hashemi by Roy Furmark, a close friend of Central Intelligence Agency Director William Casey, in January 1985.
 Furmark was alleged to have repeatedly assured Evans that according to Casey the US approved of supplying arms to Iran.
-Northrop sought Casey's telephone logs, claiming to have spoken with Casey on a monthly basis since 1981 and that Casey knew of and approved of the deals.
+Northrop sought Casey's telephone logs, claiming to have spoken with him on a monthly basis since 1981 and that Casey knew of and approved of the deals.
 Testifying to Congress, Casey stated Furmark told him in October 1986 about the possible diversion of funds from arms sales to Iran.

-One of the defendants met with US Ambassador Maxwell M. Rabb in Rome, and was recorded telling Hashemi that he was waiting for Rabb to confirm official approval (Rabb later admitted the meeting but denied discussing the arms deal).
-An arms dealer with a diplomatic passport, John Delaroque, not indicted, assured Hashemi on 7 February 1986 that the matter had gone as far as the Vice President.
+Other evidence cited by the defense involved contacts with diplomatic and political figures.
+One of the defendants met with US Ambassador Maxwell M. Rabb in Rome, and was recorded telling Hashemi that he was waiting for Rabb to confirm official approval; Rabb later admitted the meeting but denied discussing the arms deal.
+In recorded conversations, an arms dealer with a diplomatic passport, John Delaroque, told Hashemi in February 1986 that the matter had "gone as far as Vice President George H. W. Bush".
+The same recordings included claims that Delaroque was meeting with Bush and that the Vice President supported proceeding with the transaction, while Secretary of State George P. Shultz was opposed.